Christopher-Peterson/hybrid_methylation/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The Hybrid Methylation Project

-(At some point, I’ll put a real introduction here)
+# Analysis for “Mixed patterns of intergenerational DNA methylation inheritance in *Acropora*

+*Christopher R. Peterson, Carly B. Scott, Rashin Ghaffari, Groves B.
+Dixon, and Mikhail V. Matz*

 ## Setup

-This project uses Lonestar6 on TACC; I will be assuming you have access to the system.

-1. From `$SCRATCH`, clone this repository.
-You may need to setup a Github Personal Access Token to do that on TACC.
+This project used Lonestar6 at the Texas Advanced Computing Center.
+Code has been written specifically for this system, although it should work on other HPC clusters with some modification.

+1. From `$SCRATCH`, clone this repository (or download the zip/tarball and extract it)

 ``` bash
 cds